 Looking across the western landscape I thought, you know Amy face it.
 You miss the blacksmith and horseshoe supply business and the people.
 You like the wide-open spaces here.
 And the neighbors are terrific.
 Dad and Mom would be very proud that you established a business and carried on the traditions they practiced over four decades.
 Just then there was this little voice that whispered out of nowhere.
 "You can do it, Amy!
 Right here, " and well, what can I say?
 Welcome to Pieh Tool Company!
 In March of 2013 we opened our second location in north Phoenix.
 Pieh Tool Company is my dream in the making.
 It is my 'thank you' to two of the most wonderful people I ever met-Bonnie and Bill Pieh.

 My Chief Director, my son William Theodore, my staff and I look forward to your visit at our store.
 Be sure to try a cup of coffee at Cafe Le Pieh.
 Come see what's new in the world of blacksmithing and horseshoeing.
-Our dog and company mascot, Ally, will be waiting at the door to greet you.
 Until then, as you can see, we are only a web page away for your horseshoeing and blacksmithing needs.
 And of course, if you're not near a computer, just pick up the phone and dial toll free.
 We'll be happy to hear from you and process your order in the same prompt, friendly and efficient manner my parents did and always at the best prices in the industry.